CSCfi/csc-user-guide/docs/cloud/csc_notebooks/getting_started.md

 # Getting started

-Step-by-step instructions on using CSC Notebooks.
+Step-by-step instructions on using the CSC Notebooks environment.

 ## How to login to CSC Notebooks?